-- The College takes action against any forms of discrimination, harassment and bullying where this relates to a protected characteristic including the publication and display of offensive or degrading literature that might be directed at any member of staff, student or a visitor to the College. - It is clearly understood that the College's Grievance Policy can be used for challenging all forms of discrimination, harassment and bullying. - The College values learner and staff feedback in order to remain alert to patterns of inequality and related concerns, which are not identified through statistical monitoring tools.
+- The College takes action against any forms of discrimination, harassment and bullying where this relates to a protected characteristic including the publication and display of offensive or degrading literature that might be directed at any member of staff, student or a visitor to the College.
+Advice and guidance from the Police and the Local Authority Designated Officer will be taken where necessary. - It is clearly understood that the College's Grievance Policy can be used for challenging all forms of discrimination, harassment and bullying. - The College values learner and staff feedback in order to remain alert to patterns of inequality and related concerns, which are not identified through statistical monitoring tools.